-What Are NFTs?
+What are NFTs?

 Having said that, an advantage of having NFT historical data on the blockchain is that you can authenticate the provenance of digital artworks and media without having to involve counterparties.

-What Are NFT Scams?
+What are NFT scams?

 As the NFT market develops, fraudsters are increasingly finding innovative ways to separate NFT owners from their digital assets.
 NFT scams are continuously evolving, and users need to keep abreast of the newer forms.